AndyWendt/conference-notes/2016/PNWPHP/journey-to-the-center-of-php.md

-# My Journey to the Center of PHP  -- Samnmy Kay Powers
+# My Journey to the Center of PHP  -- Sammy Kay Powers

+CSPRNG

+By Default seeding is by timestamp and a few other variables.